kartikn89/kartikn89/README.md

 Sometime after completing my Bachelor's, I came to the realisation that I had missed the boat for a huge set of skills!
 Working to atleast have them now.
 Won't look for employement, but would definitely like to contribute to some open source projects.

+What I love:
+1. Linux administration and DevOps
+2. Neural networks, Computer vision and NLP

 Currently learning
 1. Python for machine learning, neural networks, and finance
 2. UiBot RPA tools